-Chicago Manual of Style (CMOS) Online (Note: Turabian and Chicago are the same style) – Note: A print copy of CMOS (17th ed.; 2017) is available on reserve in the library.
+Chicago Manual of Style (CMOS) Online (Note: Turabian and Chicago are the same style.)
+A copy of CMOS (17th ed.; 2017) is available on reserve in the library.

-- For biblical sources, The SBL Handbook of Style (2nd ed.; 2014) may prove to be helpful.
-You may view/download the Supplement, or a print copy is available on reserve in the library.
+- For biblical studies, The SBL Handbook of Style (2nd ed.; 2014) is also a helpful resource.
+You may view/download the Supplement, or consult the full edition that is available on reserve in the library.